pfaffventer/ibear-co-za-eclipse-rcp/README.md

 From this a database schema as well as and Eclipse RCP application is generated, the application can then be extended to add business logic and validation.

+The first tab of the demo application represents a trade item ' or product' master file, the second a supplier master file and the third demonstrates how these can be used to create a purchase order application.